-The Royal Commission will hold a public hearing in Perth from Monday 24 June 2019 to Friday 28 June 2019.
-The Royal Commission will inquire into:
+The Royal Commission held a public hearing in Perth from Monday 24 June 2019 to Friday 28 June 2019.
+The Royal Commission inquired into:

 - how aged-care services can be provided in a way which is person-centred, including care which values the identity, experience and autonomy of the person accessing care and promotes choice and control